gnecula/bond/docs/tutorial.rst

 Part 2: Mocking with Bond
 --------------------------------

+Note: This section applies to Python and Ruby only; Java does not (yet) support mocking.

 Sometimes you want not only to spy values from your production code, but also to replace some of those values.
 Spying and mocking together